Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Had Jesus assigned the same mission to his female disciples, they would have faced unrelenting danger in that hostile environment.

-Instead, he worked within the constraints of this sin-damaged world to advance the Gospel, protecting his female followers in the process.
+Instead, he worked within the constraints of that sin-damaged culture to advance the Gospel while protecting his female followers.

-After Jesus ascended to heaven, women held leadership positions in several churches, including the Phillipian church, which was founded by women.
+After Jesus ascended to heaven, women held leadership positions in several churches, including the Philippian congregation, which women founded.

 Old Testament Stories